-Evidence is mounting that periodontal disease can also increase your susceptibility to COVID-19, and greatly increase the risk of death from this virus.
+Evidence is mounting that periodontal disease can increase your susceptibility to heart attacks, stroke and some forms of cancer.

-We have pioneered identifying and treating these bacteria linked to the inflammation associated with many systemic diseases, and now COVID-19.
-We use the microscope, and sometimes culture, to identify the actual cause of the periodontal infection.
+We have pioneered identifying and treating these bacteria linked to the inflammation associated with many systemic diseases.
+We use the microscope, and often culture, to identify the actual cause of the periodontal infection.